dzen-dhall/dzen-dhall/README.md

 `dzen-dhall` comes with a plugin system capable of pulling pieces of Dhall code with metadata either from a [curated set of plugins](https://github.com/dzen-dhall/plugins) or from third-party sources.

+For example, let's install [a plugin named `tomato`](https://github.com/dzen-dhall/plugins#tomato), which is a countdown timer with interactive UI.

-For example, running `dzen-dhall plug date` will result in fetching the plugin source from [this file](https://github.com/dzen-dhall/plugins/blob/master/date/plugin.dhall) and pretty-printing it to your terminal for review.
+Running `dzen-dhall plug tomato` will result in fetching the plugin source from [this file](https://github.com/dzen-dhall/plugins/blob/master/tomato/plugin.dhall) and pretty-printing it to the terminal for review.
 You will be prompted for confirmation, and if you confirm the installation, you will see the following output:

 ```
-New plugin "date" can now be used as follows:
+New plugin "tomato" can now be used as follows:

-  let date = (./plugins/date.dhall).main
+let tomato = (./plugins/tomato.dhall).main

-  in plug (date "%d.%m.%Y %A - %H:%M:%S")
+in  plug
+  ( tomato
+        ''
+        notify-send --urgency critical " *** Time is up! *** "
+        ''
+  )
 ```

 This is a message the author left for you, to demonstrate how to actually use their plugin.

+Navigate to your [`config.dhall`](https://github.com/dzen-dhall/dzen-dhall/blob/master/dhall/config.dhall), find a comment saying `You can add new plugins right here` and insert the expression from above instead of the comment (don't forget to also add a leading comma).

-After inserting the code above into your config file and running `dzen-dhall` again, you should be able to see the output of a newly installed plugin.
+After running `dzen-dhall` again, you should be able to see the output of a newly installed plugin.

 ## Modifying configuration